 While egg flats are the norm, they are not required.
 Other types of paper can be used.
-As a general rule, avoid paper that has a lot of chemicals.
-Some types of paper have more than others.
-A few examples of high chemical papers include glossy magazine paper and bleached white paper – especially if it comes from a freshly opened ream.
-These heavily processed papers will “off-gas” chemicals, and the high heat, moisture, and low airflow found specifically in breeding colonies may speed the process and potentially increase the toxic load.
+As a general rule, you want to avoid paper that has a lot of chemicals.
+Some types have more than others.
+A few examples of high chemical papers include glossy magazine paper and bleached white paper – especially when it comes from a freshly opened ream.
+These heavily processed papers will “off-gas” chemicals, and the high heat, moisture, and low airflow found specifically in Dubia breeding colonies may speed the process and potentially increase the toxic load.
 What ultimately happens to a colony’s productivity as a result of chemical exposure depends on the type of chemicals in the paper.
 Some possibilities include lower virility and higher mortality among newborns and adults.

 Food & water supplies

 The food and water equipment used for Dubia breeding is the same as those for general care.
 Feeding supplies are typically generic and applicable to any situation.
 However, there are several ways to provide water to roaches.
 The various methods require different supplies, and you will need to choose one for your project.

 In making your choice, remember that while there may only be adults in the colony now, if all goes well there will also be tiny baby nymphs in the future.
 Newborn nymphs need immediate access to water.
 Without it they can become dehydrated and die.
 This often happen very quickly.
 Tiny nymphs have fewer reserves, their exoskeletons take a while to harden, which leaves them open to dehydration, and they dry out without proper humidity and drinking water.
 Make sure they have regular and reliable access to moisture.
 It is important for their survival that there is no interruption to their access to water.

 In order to maintain the temperature in the breeding range, you need a way to measure it.
 Any thermometer will do.
 Small, inexpensive, battery-powered electronic thermometers with a probe work well for this purpose.
 More expensive ones that check spot temperatures with a laser offer ease, convenience, and accuracy, but they aren’t necessary.
 Whatever type you choose, be sure it is reliable and reasonably accurate.